cloudwatt/applications/bundle-trusty-duplicity/README_EN.md

 <a name="console" />

-### All of this is fine, but you do not have a way to create the stack from the console?
+## All of this is fine, but...

+### You do not have a way to create the stack from the console?

 We do indeed!
 Using the console, you can deploy a Duplicity server: